-SINGLE SURVEY Notes The ceilings are of lath and plaster construction and there is evidence of cracking and unevenness.
-Repairs should be anticipated.
+Ceilings Repair Category 1 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
+During redecoration some plaster filling/repair may be required.
 Some decorative surfaces are finished with an Artex type product.
 Early forms of Artex may incorporate small amounts of asbestos based bonding materials and therefore specialist advice should be obtained prior to working on these areas to minimise the risk of releasing hazardous fibres.
-Condensation staining was evident within a front bedroom en-suite shower room.
-Staining was evident at the extractor fan within the other front bedroom en-suite shower room, however, this was dry at the time of inspection.